 Take advantage of your connection with the University to meet other graduates to learn how you may find opportunities in their town or city.
 They have established networks to employment and there are sometimes events where you can meet with employers in your home country.

 Seeking employment in Australia

-- Consider joining relevant professional associations and student clubs and societies.
+- consider joining relevant professional associations and student clubs and societies.

-- Learn about and become comfortable with Australian workplace culture.
+- learn about and become comfortable with Australian workplace culture.

-- Further develop your English language skills.
+- take opportunities to further develop your English language skills

 Other important considerations:

 - Check your work visa requirements at the Department of Home Affairs.